getFairAI/decentralised-inference/script-examples/README.md

 # Instructions on how to install and use Rasa as an Operator

-#### **Note:** All the links and instructions presented were tested and validated on 2023-02-23, in an x86-64 and AArch64 CPUs using Brave browser version 1.48.164.
+#### **Note:** All the links and instructions presented were tested and validated on 2023-02-23, in an x86-64 and AArch64 CPUs using Brave browser version 1.48.164 and Ubuntu 22.04.1 LTS.
 Updates could have changed things since then and other types of CPUs architectures could not work.
 We don't take responsibility for the links presented, as their content could have changed drastically. **Follow this guide at your own risk.**

 1. Use the offitial guide on how to install Rasa, from Rasa Learning Center.
 The official website for Ubuntu is [this one](https://learning.rasa.com/installation/ubuntu/), and on the left side of the screen there is an option to install for [MacOS](https://learning.rasa.com/installation/mac/) and [Windows](https://learning.rasa.com/installation/) as well;